Diversity-Augmented Negative Sampling for Implicit Collaborative Filtering

 \section{Conclusion}

-In this paper we proposed DivNS, a novel negative sampling framework for collaborative filtering that selects a diverse set of negative instances across the latent item space.
-Our theoretical and empirical analyses revealed that existing negative samplers do not explicitly optimise for data diversity, limiting the recommender's ability to capture users' negative preferences.
-DivNS addressed this limitation by, first, constructing a cache for each user containing highly informative negative items that tend to be discarded by traditional samplers.
-We then introduced a diversity-aware sampling strategy that selects a diverse subset of negatives from the cache, ensuring that the selected items also differ from the top-ranked hard negatives.
-Finally, we synthesised the diverse negatives with hard negatives to create more effective training examples.
-This process enabled the recommender to explore a broader item space and learn more comprehensive user--item relationships.
-Extensive experiments on four datasets showed that DivNS consistently outperforms state-of-the-art negative samplers in terms of recommendation performance while maintaining computational efficiency.
+In this paper we proposed DivNS: a novel negative sampling framework for collaborative filtering that selects a diverse set of negative instances from across the latent item space.
+Our analyses revealed that existing negative samplers neglect data diversity, limiting the ability of recommenders to capture users' negative preferences.
+DivNS addressed this limitation by, first, constructing user-specific caches containing highly informative negative items that are discarded by traditional samplers.
+Then, it applied a diversity-augmented sampling strategy to produce a representative subset of negatives from the cache, ensuring that the selected items also differ from the top-ranked, hard, negatives.
+Finally, it synthesised the diverse and hard negatives to create more effective training examples.
+This process enabled the recommenders to explore a larger item space and learn more comprehensive user--item relationships.
+Experiments on four popular datasets showed that DivNS consistently outperforms state-of-the-art samplers while remaining computationally efficient.